 So we've heard Alex talk about that in the past, how millions starved to death during the Great Depression, and we've discussed how it's absolutely not true.

-He keeps bringing it up, though, and in this case, it's in the context of talking about his food bucket, so I was a little curious about this claim and where it comes from.
+He keeps bringing it up, though, and in this case, it's in the context of talking about his food buckets.

-The one thing you can be certain of is anytime Alex says something comes from quote major universities, it does not come from major universities.
+The one thing you can be certain of is anytime Alex says something comes from, quote, major universities, it does not come from major universities.

 It turns out that this stat traces back to research done in 2008 by a Russian gentleman named Boris Borisov.